RayHightower/RayHightower.com/_posts/2017-09-07-passing-the-chicagoruby-baton.markdown

 ### And...
 WindyCityRails

 [WindyCityRails](http://windycityrails.com) happens on Thursday & Friday, September 14-15, 2017.
 You still have time to grab a ticket.
-As always, the presentions and the networking are outstanding.
+As always, the presentations and the networking are outstanding.
 Use the discount code `CHICAGORUBY` for a $50 discount against the standard price.
 See you at WindyCityRails!

-~Ray Hightower